Acas conciliation services Q&A

 Acas offers support to promote best practice in the workplace to avoid employment disputes, including training, codes of practice and guidance for employers and employees.
-We also offer a free Helpline service (0300 123 1100) providing people with free advice.

 Unfortunately, sometimes disputes still arise.
 If you intend to lodge an Employment Tribunal claim, you will first have to notify Acas by completing a simple online form.

 If Early Conciliation does not resolve the dispute, parties can lodge a claim with the Employment Tribunal.
 Acas will be available to offer conciliation services after the Employment Tribunal lodgement form has been submitted, and up to the date of the hearing.